synedra/workshop-cassandra-application-development/README.md

 #### Install and configure the Astra CLI

-In a console within Gitpod, install Astra CLI with
+In a terminal within Gitpod, install Astra CLI with

 ```
 curl -Ls "https://dtsx.io/get-astra-cli" | bash